 Policy on CSR Procurement of Gas Equipment

-Osaka Gas regards its business clients as important partners for the company.
-We will endeavor to establish relations of mutual trust between Osaka Gas and the clients, and promote their mutual prosperity.
-Osaka Gas will also work together with its clients to help fulfill their corporate social responsibility (CSR).
-For these goals to be achieved, Osaka Gas hopes that the clients will have a better understanding of its basic procurement policy and will act positively regarding the items explained below.
+Osaka Gas endeavors to establish relations of mutual trust between Osaka Gas and its business partners, and promote our mutual prosperity.
+Osaka Gas will also work together with its business partners to help fulfill our corporate social responsibility (CSR).
+For these goals to be achieved, Osaka Gas hopes that its business partners will have a better understanding of our basic procurement policy and will act positively regarding the items explained below.

 Scope of application of the policy